 U.S. flags concerns for journalists and corruption fighters in Guatemala

-GUATEMALA CITY, Dec 1 (Reuters) - A U.S. State Department official on Wednesday expressed concern over reporters, corruption fighters and activists who have recently come under fire from the government.
+GUATEMALA CITY, Dec 1 (Reuters) - A U.S. State Department official on Wednesday expressed concern over reporters, corruption fighters and activists in Guatemala who have recently come under fire from the government.

-Uzra Zeya, Under Secretary of State for Civilian Security, Democracy, and Human Rights, said that she underscored the need for transparency and accountability during her four-day visit to Guatemala.
+Uzra Zeya, under secretary of state for civilian security, democracy, and human rights, said that she underscored the need for transparency and accountability during a four-day visit to Guatemala.

 U.S. President Joe Biden's administration has repeatedly emphasized the need to tackle corruption in Guatemala and other Central American countries as part of an effort to stem record levels of migration from the region.